zspitz/ExpressionTreeVisualizer/README.md

 * Multiple formatters ([with more planned](https://github.com/zspitz/ExpressionToString/issues/38)):

   * Pseudo-code in C# or VB.NET
-  * Factory methods to create a similar expression
+  * Factory method calls which generate this expression

 * Extension methods are rendered as instance methods